Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Results and Discussion

-\section{Quantized Hall conductivity}
+\subsection{Quantized Hall conductivity}

-We first present the energy dispersion in the 3D Weyl semimetal.
-As shown in Fig.\ \ref{fig.1}(a), in the absence of a magnetic field, the conduction and valence bands touch each other at a pair of Weyl points $k_z=\pm \arccos k_w$, with $k_w=(M_1-t_x-t_y)/t_z$.
+We first present the energy dispersion with a periodic boundary condition in the 3D Weyl semimetal.
+As shown in Fig.\ \ref{fig.1}(a), in the absence of a magnetic field, the conduction and valence bands touch each other at a pair of Weyl points $k_z=\pm k_0$.
 Around these Weyl points the energy dispersion is linear.
-When a perpendicular magnetic field is applied, the energy spectrum is quantized into the continuum LLs, except for the chiral zeroth LLs (the curve labeled by $n=0$), which are separating from the continuum spectrum.
-The energy difference between two nearby $n=0$ LLs are determined by $n_z$ (the number of layers of lattice sites along the $z$ direction).
-For intermediate $n_z$, the different $n=0$ LLs are separable for small LL broadening.
-The gap between $n=-1$ and $n=1$ LLs is given by $E_g = 2\sqrt{2}\hbar \omega_c$, where $\omega_c$ is cyclotron frequency~\cite{deng2019}.
-When the Fermi energy is inside this gap, the transport property is determined by the occupation of the $n=0$ LLs.
+When a perpendicular magnetic field is applied, as shown in Fig.\ \ref{fig.1}(b), the energy spectrum is quantized into the continuum LLs, except for the chiral zeroth LLs (the curve labeled by $n=0$), which are separating from the continuum spectrum.
+The $n=0$ LLs are apparently discretized, because $k_{z}$ is quantized owing to the finite thickness $n_{z}a$ in the $z$ direction.
+The energy spacing between two neighboring $n = 0$ LLs is approximately given by $\Delta E = v_F^z\hbar (2\pi/n_za) = 2\pi t\sin(k_0a) /n_z$ inversely proportional to the thickness $n_za$, which will determine the width of the quantized Hall plateaus.